 The UN Secretary-General has appointed the Independent Accountability Panel for Every Woman, Every Child, Every Adolescent (IAP) to provide an independent and transparent review of progress and challenges on the implementation of the 2016-30 Every Woman Every Child Global Strategy for Women’s, Children’s and Adolescent’s Health to help strengthen the response from the international health community and countries.
+Please refer to the IAP Terms of Reference here.

 Objective.
 The overarching objective of the IAP is to provide an independent and transparent review of progress on the implementation of the 2016-30 Global Strategy for Women’s, Children’s and Adolescent’s Health (the Strategy) and to identify and advocate the necessary actions to ensure achievement of the Strategy’s goals.